-- ▶ with DS1 and DS3 interfaces. - ► when the test is stopped. - ▶ when Loopback is not activated for NI/CSU Emulation test. - Note: Test Pattern is not detected with NI/CSU Emulation and ISDN PRI test applications.
+- ▶ with DS1 and DS3 interfaces.

+- ► when the test is stopped.

+- ▶ when Loopback is not activated for NI/CSU Emulation test.

+Note: Test Pattern is not detected with NI/CSU Emulation test application.

 During the detection process, the following messages may be displayed: Detecting, Successful, and/or Failed.